 3-Call and ask for help

-First, dial 911, let them know about your situation and ask for any advice on what to do until help arrives.
+First, dial 911.
+Let them know about your situation.
+Then ask for any advice on what to do until help arrives.
 Your next step would be to call for roadside assistance.
-Besides letting them know that you have already called 911, describe what happened, give them a number where you can be easily reached, your location, and a description of your vehicle.
+Besides letting them know that you have already called 911, describe what happened.
+Give them a number where you can be easily reached.
+Also give them your location and a description of your vehicle.
 Calling a family member or a close friend to let them know about your situation and location might also be a good idea.

 4-Alert other drivers that your car broke down